-First Day of School – 6 Ways to Calm a Child’s Fear
+First Day of School – 6 Tips For Calming a Child’s Fears

 Children are excellent at discerning the feelings of those around them, especially their parent’s feelings.

-It’s important you take the time to daily express your excitement for them and the new adventure’s they will be having at their new school!
+It’s important you take the time to daily express your excitement for them and the new adventure’s they will be having at school!

-If you have the availability walk or drive your child to or from school, do it!
+If you have the availability to walk or drive your child to or from school, do it!

-Children desperately want to be loved and know they are loved.
+Children desperately want to be loved and feel secure in this love.